rogelioprieto/linux-tips/_posts/2025-09-29-track-mouse-buttons-pressed.md

 ### Step by step:

-1. Use the `xev` (X Event Tester) command for view events using the X Window System, a framework for creating and managing graphical user interfaces (GUIs).
+1. Use the `xev` (X Event Tester) command to view events using the X Window System, a framework for creating and managing graphical user interfaces (GUIs), available in Ubuntu.

 ```bash
 xev